Discover more from The Missing Data Depot

 Conclusion: DEI and the “Free Speech Crisis”

 There’s congealing conventional wisdom among critics of higher education that university DEI bureaucracies are “cancers that stifle free speech.”
 Yet, there have been no empirical studies to date testing these claims.
 Combining data from the Heritage Foundation and FIRE, this post shows that there is, in fact, some truth to these claims.
 Universities with more DEI personnel are only creating a more welcoming, accepting, and inclusive environment when the question is whether controversial liberal speakers should be allowed to speak on campus.
 On every other dimension of campus speech, larger DEI bureaucracies do not lead to better free speech climates.
 What’s more, along a number of other dimensions of campus speech (e.g. student comfort with expression outside of classrooms, support for disruptive action in response to offensive speech, the perceived difficulty of having “open and honest” conversations), universities with more DEI employees perform worse.
 In short, DEI bureaucracies commonly hurt and infrequently help free expression on college campuses.
+Whatever their benefits (and they may be considerable on other dimensions), DEI bureaucracies do not help speech climates.

 These conclusions should be considered alongside three caveats.
 First, it is impossible with the data we currently have (i.e. snapshots of the DEI bureaucracy and attitudes towards free expression in 2022) to definitively conclude that the number of DEI personnel is leading to worsening campus speech climates and not the other way around.
 Indeed, one possible explanation consistent with the above data is that an oppressive DEI bureaucracy is making students less supportive of free speech.
 Another possibility, however, is that censorious students are successfully demanding larger and more intrusive DEI bureaucracies.
 While the latter explanation seems far less plausible than the former, we can’t, strictly speaking, rule it out with the existing data.